olimorris/onedarkpro.nvim/CONTRIBUTING.md

 Pull requests to add [new plugins](#adding-new-plugins) or to update highlight groups are welcome.

+By default, the theme stays close to the original [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) theme.
+Therefore, changes to the color palette are unlikely to be accepted.

+With the new rewrite, the addition of new themes to the color scheme is much easier and I would be happy to consider them.

 ## Guidelines

 The following is a set of guidelines for contributing to this project: